gabrielapal/github-repo-gallery/README.md

 # Github Repo Gallery

-A Gallery of all my public GitHub Repos using GitHub API, with dynamic search.
+A Gallery of all my public GitHub Repos using GitHub API, with dynamic search 🔎

 ### Features